Use Copy Paste Manager faster

 2. Read the action name and shortcut.

-3. Update hotkeys if a tooltip shows a conflict.
+3. Update hotkeys if a tooltip reveals a shortcut conflict.

 Default shortcuts